 There's not much to add at this point: you need to have some basic knowledge about how the isometric view works.
 However, having the grid will help you greatly.

 This is one of the reasons I color my grid with a light cyan.
 It's non intrusive, both in screen and paper.

 Again, it's not the most clean or beautiful sketch in the world, but it serves its purpose.
 I didn't care much about getting everything right.
 There's plenty of time for that once we move back to Illustrator.

 Now that we have everything ready, let's start!
 First of all, let's create a new layer called Artwork.
-Then, we're going to turn Smart Guides on by pressing Ctrl+U or going to View, Smart Guides.
+Then, we're going to turn Smart Guides on by pressing Control-U or going to View > Smart Guides.

 The good thing of having Smart Guides on, is that you can use the Pen Tool (P) to draw shapes that are perfectly in grid.

 I strongly encourage you to have this cube ready from start.
-Remember that you can duplicate + reflect anything so you don't have to redraw it.
+Remember that you can Duplicate and Reflect anything so you don't have to redraw it.

 Now I'd like to address something I've mentioned before.
 Remember that our grid is 26,65º?
 You may be wondering why.
 The reason is this: having this grid, you can easily move objects within the grid using your keyboard.
 All you have to remember is this simple rule: Two across, one up (or down, depending where do you want to move).
 Holding Shift, of course, will increase the distance.

 Once I'm on it, I really don't like tracing everything with the Pen Tool.
 It takes too much time.
 This is why I made you create this little cube.
 What you'll do is just Alt-Drag whatever side you need (using either the black or white arrow) and then resize it to fit.